 You start with the mozzarella ball and slide it onto the skewer.

 Then add the folded basil leaf, followed by a tomato and another folded basil leaf.

 Repeat the process with the mozzarella and stop with either the tomato or mozz.

 Typically, when you find tomato, basil, and mozzarella together you will also find Olive oil and/or balsamic vinegar.

-That’s because a caprese salad will use a drizzle of olive oil and balsamic.
-It’s just part of the standard Italian recipe.
+That’s because a healthy caprese salad will use a drizzle of olive oil.
+Some people like using balsamic too.